(formerly known as Food Stamps)

 - Signature of head of household, any adult household member or an authorized representative, or responsible minor.

-- your household makes less than $150 in monthly income and has less than $100 on hand right now; or
+- your household makes less than $150 in monthly income and has $100 or less on hand right now; or

 - your household’s combined monthly income and money on hand are less than your household’s combined monthly rent and utilities; or